tildeio/conductor.js/README.md

 ### Loading Dependencies

-While a card starts off as a single JavaScript file, it can load additional javascript dependencies by using the `Conductor.require` method:
+A card can load additional javascript dependencies by using the `Conductor.require` method:

 ```js
 Conductor.require('alert.js');